 Wednesday, February 22, 2017 @ 4:00 pm - 5:00 pm EST

 Presented by Richard M. Cash, Ed.D., Educator, Author, and Consultant

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
 If you view the recording and would like a CE certificate, join the Social-Emotional Learning, Positive Behavior, and Student Achievement community and go to the Webinar Archives folder to take the CE quiz.

 As an educator, you know what you want for your students.
 You want them to seek out challenges, ask for help, resist distractions, and see mistakes as chances to try again.
 In other words, you want kids to be self-regulated learners.
 Self-regulation for learning (SRL) is the ability to effectively balance affect (how you feel), behaviors (what you do), and cognition (how you think) to pursue worthy academic goals.
 Teaching students to balance these three elements builds motivation, resilience, and college and career readiness.

-This webinar will benefit K-12 teachers, counselors, administrators, social workers, and special and gifted education professionals.
+This recorded webinar will benefit K-12 teachers, counselors, administrators, social workers, and special and gifted education professionals.